jeremyko/airwatch_tft_240_240_pio/README.md

 ![04](/screenshot/esp32-project_04.jpg)

 The current time is displayed, followed by the measurement values ​​for PM10 and PM2.5.
-Rather than displaying the exact two measurements numerically, I decided it was more important to design the UI so that they could be immediately identified by color.
-So, I created two large boxes with corresponding colors for each measurement, making them easily identifiable.
+I created two large boxes with corresponding colors for each measurement, making them easily identifiable.

 If there is a delay in retrieving measurements by calling the API, a red warning rectangle and message will be displayed next to the current time.